Hannah Altman

 Hannah Altman (born May 1, 1995) is an American photographer from New Jersey.
 Her artwork explores lineage, memory, ritual, and storytelling.
 She is known for her use of natural light and incorporating aspects of Jewish culture into her work.

 Life

-A graduate of Hunterdon Central Regional High School, Altman grew up in the Ringoes section of East Amwell Township, New Jersey.
+A graduate of Hunterdon Central Regional High School, Altman grew up in the Ringoes section of East Amwell Township, New Jersey, United States.
 She is Jewish of Ashkenazi descent.
 She started photographing as a child in response to her severe nearsightedness.
-She graduated from with a BFA in photography from Point Park University in Pittsburgh, PA in 2017 and an MFA in Photography and Film from Virginia Commonwealth University in Richmond, VA in 2020.
-As of 2023, she is based in Boston, MA.
+She graduated from with a BFA degree in photography from Point Park University in Pittsburgh, Pennsylvania, in 2017 and an MFA in Photography and Film from Virginia Commonwealth University in Richmond, Virginia, in 2020.
+As of 2023, she is based in Boston, Massachusetts.